caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

   cross-calibration products (i.e., tables and plots; :ref:`cross_cal: label <cross_cal_label>`)
 * Reinitialise the .MS for calibration with the CASA task CLEARCAL (:ref:`cross_cal: clear_cal <cross_cal_clear_cal>`).
-Given the users' field selection for this task (with the *field* parameter) MeerKATHI sets the MODEL_DATA column to unity in total intensity and zero in polarization, sets the CORRECTED_DATA column equal to the DATA column, and optionally adds a MODEL_DATA column if not already present.
-Selected fields can be specified with the field number or name as it appears in the metadata, or with the field code within MeerKATHI (typically "fcal", "bpcal";
+Given the users' field selection for this task (with the *field* parameter) Caracal sets the MODEL_DATA column to unity in total intensity and zero in polarization, sets the CORRECTED_DATA column equal to the DATA column, and optionally adds a MODEL_DATA column if not already present.
+Selected fields can be specified with the field number or name as it appears in the metadata, or with the field code within Caracal (typically "fcal", "bpcal";
   field codes are set by the :ref:`observation_config` worker).
   Multiple fields can be selected.
 * Select the UV range that should be used to calibrate the data